rust-lang/rust/tests/crashes/README.md

 corresponding tickets will be closed automatically upon merge.
 The ticket ids can be found in the file name or the `known-bug` annotation inside the testfile.

+Please do not re-report any crashes that you find here!